-This degree is intended for those who wish to extend their knowledge of Greek and Roman Civilization beyond their undergraduate degree, and to begin or continue study of the Greek and Latin languages.
+This Degree is intended for those who wish to extend their knowledge of Greek and Roman Civilization beyond their undergraduate Degree.

-Applicants for entry to this course will be required to have the normal qualifications for entry to an MA degree.
+Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
 Other university graduates with qualifications deemed equivalent may also be considered for admission.

-The MA in Classical Studies is based on course work, together with a minor thesis of 10,000-15,000 words.
-Students will be expected to attend seminars, and also a Greek or Latin language course at an appropriate level.
-The minor thesis counts for 30% of the marks awarded.
+The MA in Classical Studies is based on coursework, together with a minor thesis of 10,000-15,000 words.
+Students will be expected to attend seminars.
+They will also have the option of taking a Greek or Latin language course at an appropriate level.
+The minor thesis accounts for 40% of the marks awarded.
+The seminars for 2004/05 are as follows: